 When your feet aren’t strong enough for what you need, that means the muscles of your feet are weak, which means other tissues will have to compensate to help do the jobs the foot muscles should be doing.

-When your feet are strong enough for what you need, you’ll be less likely to develop aches from overuse or misuse and you’ll be more likely to have efficient and powerful with everything you’re doing while on your feet – standing, walking, running, pushing, pulling, bracing, and sports-ing.
+When your feet are strong enough for what you need, you’ll be less likely to develop aches from overuse or misuse.
+You’ll be more likely to be efficient and powerful with everything you’re doing while on your feet – standing, walking, running, pushing, pulling, bracing, and sports-ing.